chewannsiong/NYUDataSciAsmt3/README.md

 ## Optimized Version

 This version combines all changes to the other versions.
 Overall processing time slightly above 30 seconds.
 Relative speed up (i.e. time to run original / time to run optimized version) is around 3.
 Codes can be found in nbody_opt.py.

+## Test Script

+An additional test script is included to prompt user for which script to execute and return the time taken.
+Codes can be found in nbody_test.py